beune/bof_collection/README.md

 # Compilation instructions

 Other than your usual MinGW compiler, this repo requires [boflink](https://github.com/MEhrn00/boflink) in `$PATH`.
 Other than that, just run `make`!

+---

+**DISCLAIMER:** The creators and contributors of this repository accept no liability for any loss, damage, or consequences resulting from the use of the information or code contained in this repo.
+By utilizing this repo, you acknowledge and accept full responsibility for your actions.
+Use at your own risk.